autonise/Summary/Text_Detection_and_Recognition/EAST.md

 ## Loss Function
-	The loss function=(sum of the losses in score map) + lambda*(sum of the losses in geometry) lambda is used to show which loss is more important.For testing lambda is set to 1 and The loss function used is The Dice Loss Coefficient
+	The loss function=(sum of the losses in score map) + lambda*(sum of the losses in geometry) lambda is used to show which loss is more important.For testing lambda is set to 1 and The loss function used is The Dice Loss Coefficient.For the losses in geometry in a rectangle we use IOU loss for height width and cordinates of the center for the rotation angle we use cosine loss function

 ## Training Details
 	1. Optimiser:-Adam